budparr/budparr.com/content/article/getting-the-most-out-of-trello.md

 Like any system, you only get out of it what you put into it.
 You need to review your dashboard daily and be active about it.

+_Quick note: There are a lot of helpful bits on the [Trello help site](http://help.trello.com/), so I won't go into the basics, with one exception: Trello is structured as a collection of **boards** that hold one or more **lists**, each of which holds one or more **cards**.
+Cards can be single to-do type items, or entire projects themselves._

 ## My Structure